dusktreader/flask-praetorian/docs/comparison.rst

 featured security extension for flask and offers some of the same features as flask-praetorian like password verification, role based access, and others.
-However, this extension is meant to be used for flask websites and includes wtform components and other things that are not neeeded for flask-based APIs.
+However, this extension is meant to be used for flask websites and includes wtform components and other things that are not needed for flask-based APIs.
 Including all the extra stuff is both cumbersome and unnecessary in an API.
 The flask-praetorian extension intends to be a similar batteries-included package while offering a simple API with a full set of security tools.